meeting-rs/meeting.rs/README.md

 # Meeting.rs

-A one to one online video meeting application using WebRTC implemented in Rust and WASM.

-This application comprises a coordinator server and a peer web page.
-Users can enjoy realtime and private video meeting with just one deployment.
+Meeting.rs is an online one-to-one video meeting application that utilizes WebRTC, Rust, and WASM technologies.
+It includes a coordinator server and a peer web page, which allow users to have private and real-time video meetings with a single deployment.

 ## Usage

-Suppose you already have Rust toolchain installed, to compile Peer and run Coordinator server, you also need to install [wasm-pack](https://rustwasm.github.io/wasm-pack/installer/) and [just](https://github.com/casey/just).
+To compile and run the coordinator server, and to compile the peer, you need to have the Rust toolchain installed.
+You should also install [wasm-pack](https://rustwasm.github.io/wasm-pack/installer/) and [just](https://github.com/casey/just) to build and run the application.

+Once you have these prerequisites installed, run the following command:

 ```sh
 just coordinator
 ```

-Open `http://localhost:3000` in two browser tabs, input the same `passphrase` and assign camera and microphone permissions respectively, two users are then expected to see each other in realtime.
-Try to repeat several times until connected if it happens to be unsuccessful.
+Then, for each user, open http://localhost:3000 in a browser tab, grant camera and microphone permissions, and enter the same passphrase.
+Both users will be able to see each other in real-time immediately.
+For more details, you can view the web console of your browser.

 ## Deployment

-Use a Nginx TLS termination proxy for Coordination server to allow any hosts other than localhost to access.

-Besides the default Google STUN server the application uses, you can also use your own STUN/TURN server.
+To allow any hosts other than `localhost` to access the coordination server, you can use an Nginx TLS termination proxy.
+Additionally, the application uses the default Google STUN server, but you can also use your own STUN/TURN server.

 ## Project status

-This meeting application aims to be minimal and efficient by the power of Rust.
-It limits to allowing only one to one meeting.
+The Meeting.rs application is currently functioning exceptionally well, and its design emphasizes minimalism and efficiency through the use of Rust.
+The application is limited to one-to-one meetings, and there are currently no plans to add additional features.

 ## Contribution

-Contributions are most welcome!
+Contributions to the project are welcome and encouraged!

 ## License